 We, humans, are strange creatures.
 On one hand, we strive to be happy, while on the other, we persist in doing things that make us miserable.
 Sometimes, we do it out of convenience, out of pure laziness of thought; other times, we do it by hesitating to act – or even worse, through lack of conscience.
 The very core of our habits is based on our ready acceptance of quick solutions.
 More often than not, “quick” does not mean “good.”
 In Vonnegut’s words, our planet is “being destroyed by manufacturing processes, and what was being manufactured was lousy, by and large.”
-Not only are we continuously damaging our environment, but we’ve also come to rely on store-bought items too much, not paying nearly enough attention to what they are made of, and by whom.
+Not only are we continuously damaging our environment by not going green, but we’ve also come to rely on store-bought items too much, not paying nearly enough attention to what they are made of, and by whom.
 Learn more about why you should go green and never look back.

 When shopping for food, start looking at labels; learn to read them, so that you’re well-informed about the ingredients.
 In addition to high sodium levels and high-intensity sweeteners, many products contain harmful additives, some of which are possible or proven carcinogens.